We are currently adding more information - thank you for your patience

 Coves Noves - Near By

-This is a great town for wandering early mornings or late evenings when the extreme heat of the summer sun has gone.
+Has a charming old town set on a hill for wandering early mornings or late evenings when the extreme heat of the summer sun has gone.
 The "third" capital of the island and a cultural centre.
-The old town is very pretty and makes a great change to the beach, with a good mix of little shops to browse, Cafes, Bars and Restaurants.
-There are several clothes and shoe boutiques offering original items not chain store repetition.
+The old town is very pretty and makes a great change to the beach, with some delightful Cafes, Bars and Restaurants.
+A few several clothes and shoe boutiques offering original items not chain store repetition.
 Childrens playground on the pretty town square (next to ice cream cafes!).
-Alaior has a weekly market plus an evening market with jewellery , other handicrafts and small boutiques.
+Alaior has a weekly market plus an evening market (weds june-sept ) with Artisan goods,jewellery , other handicrafts and small boutiques.

 Coves Noves - Near By